A Data-Guided Coalescence Model for Light Nuclei and Hypernuclei Production in Relativistic Heavy-Ion Collisions at $\sqrt{s_{\rm{NN}}} = 3$--200 GeV: Summary and Outlook

 Using the extracted source size, the coalescence model was then employed to predict triton, ${}^{3}\mathrm{He}$, and ${}^{3}_{\Lambda}\mathrm{H}$ observables in Au+Au collisions across the same energy range.
 For tritons, calculations with a Gaussian wave function reproduce the measured transverse-momentum spectra, yield ratios, and mean transverse momenta.
 In contrast, thermal model calculations and blast-wave predictions are less successful in describing these observables.

-For the hypertriton (${}^{3}_{\Lambda}$H), the model predictions were found to be highly sensitive to the choice of wave function.
-Four different parameterizations were tested: three based on the Congleton wave function and one Gaussian form.
+For the hypertriton (${}^{3}_{\Lambda}\mathrm{H}$), four different parameterizations were tested: three based on the Congleton wave function and one Gaussian form.
+Although all four wave functions exhibit a similar RMS deuteron--$\Lambda$ separation of about $10.8\,\mathrm{fm}$, the resulting model predictions were found to be highly sensitive to the specific choice of wave function.
 The sensitivity is most pronounced at low collision energies and in peripheral collisions, where the source volume is small.
 Among the tested forms, the Congleton wave function with parameterization (b), which treats the hypertriton as a two-body system, provides a good description of ${}^{3}_{\Lambda}\mathrm{H}$ spectra at $\sqrt{s_{\rm{NN}}}=3$~GeV, while the Gaussian form slightly underestimates the data.
 The strangeness population factor $S_{3}$ also exhibits dependence on the hypertriton wave function, particularly in low-multiplicity environments.
 Comparisons with $p$+Pb data at the LHC and with Au+Au and U+U data at the top RHIC energy indicate that Gaussian-based coalescence calculations tend to underestimate ${}^{3}_{\Lambda}\mathrm{H}$ production.
 More precise data are needed to draw a firm conclusion.
 These findings highlight the strong sensitivity of hypernuclear observables to the assumed short-distance structure of the wave function, and they underline the unique potential of low-energy heavy-ion collisions to probe hypernuclear structure.

 Looking ahead, several natural extensions of this work could provide deeper theoretical insight.
 A fully dynamical transport model can replace the simplified source distribution parameterization.
 A more accurate description of the source, including spatial and temporal correlations, collective flow, and species-dependent freeze-out dynamics, will help disentange the roles of wave function structure and medium effects in hypernuclear formation.
 Furthermore, the methodology can be extended to study the production of heavier hypernuclei such as ${}^{4}_{\Lambda}\mathrm{H}$, ${}^{4}_{\Lambda}\mathrm{He}$, and ${}^{5}_{\Lambda}\mathrm{He}$.
 These systems, with richer structure and binding dynamics, may provide additional constraints on the multi-body hyperon--nucleon interactions at short distances.